Life and Times of Peter Gottfredson

 Peter Gottfredson 1838 - 1934

-As a teenager, when he first became acquainted with the Timpanogos Tribe in Utah.
-He was a herd boy in the Thistle Valley area of southern Utah, which he describes as most frequented by the Timpanogos during the Black Hawk War.
-While tending sheep and cattle as herdsmen, they often come into his camp, hungry and and at time tramatized from the battle field.
+When he first became acquainted with the Timpanogos Tribe in Utah as a teenager, he was a herd boy in the Thistle Valley area of southern Utah, which he describes as most frequented by the Timpanogos during the Black Hawk War.
+While tending sheep and cattle as herdsmen, they often came into his camp hungry and, at times, traumatized from the battlefield.
 Peter would share his meals and listen to their concerns.

-He became a journalist for the Richfield Advocate chronicling the Sanpete War, later known as the Black Hawk War.
+He became a journalist for the Richfield Advocate chronicling the Black Hawk War.
 In his later years, he served as a Mormon bishop for 20 years in Glenwood, Utah, until he resigned.

-Before his passing in 1934, Peter wrote his autobiography.
-He wrote the moments and events that were most memorable and foremost in his memory.
+Before his passing in 1934, Peter wrote his autobiography the moments and events that were most memorable and foremost in his memory.
 Peter was laid to rest at Glenwood, Utah.
 See Peter Gottfredson's Eulogy.

 As a great-grandson of Peter, it is my honor to share his remembrances with you. - Phillip B Gottfredson author Black Hawk's Mission of Peace.